Dinokeng Game Reserve: Cheetah conservation

 The cheetah is the second most threatened carnivore in South Africa after the African wild dog.
-They are listed as endangered species in South Africa.
+They are listed as an endangered species in South Africa.
 Cheetahs have disappeared from 76% of Africa's historical geographic regions and almost all of Asia's vast historical regions.
 In the past 13,000 years, cheetahs have been killed because of threats to livestock and human security.
 Over time, due to crop cultivation and urban development, the cheetah population has been insufficiently spaced.
 Most importantly, wildlife and humans do not coexist well.
 One way to deal with this problem is to establish wildlife sanctuaries and isolate humans from animals to ensure the safety of both parties.

 The challenge with this solution is the limitation of natural gene flow.
 Wild cheetahs appear in three locations in South Africa.
-First, huge reserves, such as Kruger National Park and Kgalagadi, with a large enough gene pool with more than 600 cheetahs in total, so they do not require human intervention and management.
+First, huge reserves, such as Kruger National Park and Kgalagadi, with a large enough gene pool of more than 600 cheetahs in total, so they do not require human intervention and management.
 Second, in the farmland on the border of Botswana, the free-roaming population is 350–400.
 Third, there are about 340 scattered cheetahs distributed in 54 reserves including the Dinokeng game reserve.
 Each protected area has an average of 6 or 7 cheetahs, which means that inbreeding is a problem that needs to be avoided.
 Therefore, the Dinokeng game reserve is part of the EWT (Endangered Wildlife Trust) Cheetah Metapopulation project.
-The purpose of the Metapopulation project is to prevent this inbreeding and to ensure the long-term viability of cheetahs in small fenced reserves, also ensure the long-time genetic and demographic integrity of the collective population.
+The purpose of the Metapopulation project is to prevent this inbreeding and to ensure the long-term viability of cheetahs in small, fenced reserves, also ensure the long-time genetic and demographic integrity of the collective population.